WebAssembly/component-model/design/mvp/CanonicalABI.md

-Since there are valid reasons to call `resource.drop` in the same component instance that defined the resource, which would otherwise trap at the reentrance guard of `Task.enter`, an exception is made when the resource type's implementation-instance is the same as the current instance (which is statically known for any given `canon resource.drop`).
+Since there are valid reasons to call `resource.drop` in the same component instance that defined the resource, which would otherwise trap at the reentrance guard of `Store.lift`, an exception is made when the resource type's implementation-instance is the same as the current instance (which is statically known for any given `canon resource.drop`).